goodalexander/goodalexander.github.io/content/posts/web4.md

 Therefore it is inevitable that
 1. Users will talk to AI systems
 2. AI systems will negotiate on their behalf with other AIs
 3. Users will get paid in crypto to go through the trouble of setting up wallets but the primary interface between users and AI will be chatbots or chat apps like telegram and Discord

+## Mapping the Current Space From a Web 4 Framework

 I think this is a useful category to map the current space.